harshitgoeasy/-e-commerce-website/README.md

 styles.css: Main stylesheet.
 js/: Directory containing all JavaScript files. scripts.js: Main JavaScript file.
-Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

 Fork the Project.
 Create your Feature Branch (git checkout -b feature/AmazingFeature).